turingschool-examples/challenges/rails-mini-project.markdown

 The most simplistic way to implement images is to store a url to an online image.
 If you're feeling fancy and want to upload your own images, check out [Carrierwave](https://github.com/carrierwaveuploader/carrierwave) or [Paperclip](https://github.com/thoughtbot/paperclip).

+#### Authentication and Authorization

+* users need to log in to see their ideas
+* users can only see their own ideas -- they should not be able to visit another user's page
+* users cannot create ideas for other users
+* users cannot create new categories -- only the admin can do that
+* users cannot create images -- only the admin can do that; however, a user can assign an image to their idea

+### Project Option 2: PointBox

+Create an app where an admin (let's say for example, Richard) can assign points to users and users can redeem those points for rewards.

+#### Points

+* points can be created ("assigned to a user") and destroyed only by the admin
+* users can see their total number of points on their dashboard

+#### Rewards

+* rewards can be created, edited, updated, and destroyed only by the admin
+* the list of possible rewards can be seen by regular users

+#### Redeeming Points

+* users can redeem their points for a reward
+* when users redeem their points, the points are NOT destroyed; instead, they are marked as "redeemed"
+* when a user redeems points for a reward, the user can see that reward on their dashboard

+#### Authentication and Authorization

+* users need to log in to see their points and rewards
+* users can only see their own points and rewards -- they should not be able to visit another user's page
+* users cannot add points to their account, nor can they create new rewards to add to the list
+* a user cannot redeem another user's points

-### Code Review
+### Pairs

-At 3:30, switch pairs.
-Spend 15 minutes reviewing each code base.

-* Alexandra Robinson & Laura Whalin
-* Scott Crawford & Rich Shea
-* Kit Pearson & Orion Osborn
+* Trey Tomlinson & Dustin Gault
-* Brandon Mrsny & Krista A Nelson
+* Markus Olsen & Stanley Siudzinski
-* Bhargavi Satpathy & Michael Dao
+* Teresa Finn & Jeffrey Gu
-* Bryce Holcomb & Lydia Shafer
+* Austin Wood & Kyra Steenbock
+* Fred Block & DJ Greenfield & Miriam Moser
-* Jeffrey Wan & Emily Berkeley
+* Edward McCarthy & Charles Valentino Espinoza
-* Nathan Owsiany & Chris Luhring
+* Lori Culberson & Paul Grever

 ### Homework

 Fork or clone the repository so that you and your original pair each have a separate copy.
-Finish implementing the category and image features individually using TDD.
+Finish implementing the features individually using TDD.
 Add the link to your personal repository to [this document](https://github.com/turingschool/ruby-submissions/blob/master/1410/06_mini_project/06_mini_project.yml).

-[Hackathon](http://www.meetup.com/Turing-Community-Events/events/219789015/) participants: Since you'll be Rails-ing all weekend, you're excused from the assignment.

 ### Resources